Is lavender toxic to cats?

-Lavender is a perennial flowering plant with 47 species that is native to the Meditteranean and Africa.
+Lavender is a perennial flowering plant with 47 species native to the Meditteranean and Africa.
 It is widely grown throughout the world as both an attractive garden plant, as a food flavouring, scented products, beauty products and as an essential oil.

 How does lavender toxicity occur?

 Most cases of lavender toxicity are due to the use of lavender essential oils on or around the cat.
 Essential oils are concentrated compounds extracted from plants which are obtained through distillation or cold pressing.
 Lavender essential oil contains 100 compounds including linalyl acetate (51%) and linalool (35%) as well as lavandulol, geraniol, bornyl acetate, borneol, terpineol, and eucalyptol or lavandulyl acetate.